nikelioum/Earth-DB/README.md

 ---

 ## **Additional Notes**
-1. Ensure that column names and types are consistent when inserting or querying data.
+1. Ensure that column names and types are consistent when inserting, updating, or querying data.
-2. Conditions in `SELECT` and `DELETE` support logical operators like `AND` and `OR`.
+2. Conditions in `SELECT`, `DELETE`, and `UPDATE` support logical operators like `AND` and `OR`.
 3. Sorting allows you to order results by any column in ascending or descending order.

 ---